EwanBorgPad/spark/docs/q&a.md

 ## Business questions
 - Q: Whitelisted - do we keep the whitelist list in our database?
+  - A: No, there will be a way to determine if someone is whitelisted based on their actions on the chain probably.
 - Q: Can there be multiple events (for multiple projects) at the same time?
 How do we handle that?
   - A: For the MVP only one event (probably for Agora company)
 - Q: Are we gonna use Wallet Connect for authentication (same as last year)?
 And subquestion, should we use SIWE or something else?
 Does SIWE work with Solana (instead of Ethereum)?